arshiyavohra5888-dotcom/part-4-ai-solution-design/solution_report.md

 - Class imbalance (some diseases may have very few images)
 - Images taken in different weather conditions affecting model performance
 - Need for proper labeling by agricultural experts to avoid wrong labels

+## Task 5: Model Recommendation

+**Recommended Model:** Convolutional Neural Network (CNN)

+**Why CNN is appropriate for this problem:**

+- CNNs are specifically designed to work with image data.
+They can automatically learn important features like edges, textures, color patterns, and spots on leaves through convolutional layers.

+- In crop disease detection, the model needs to identify local patterns (lesions, discoloration, fungal growth) which CNNs are very good at capturing.

+- I recommend using a **pre-trained CNN model** such as **ResNet50** or **MobileNetV2** with Transfer Learning.
+  - Transfer learning will help achieve good accuracy even with a relatively smaller dataset.
+  - MobileNetV2 is lightweight and can be deployed on mobile phones, which is very important for farmers.

+- Architecture will include:
+  - Pre-trained convolutional base
+  - Global Average Pooling
+  - Dense layers for classification
+  - Softmax output layer for multi-class disease prediction